brewaa/stellar-checkout/README.md

 ```

 ## Completing a transaction
-1. Visit a page containing the Drop-in UI (the UI must have an API Key, an amount AND a destinationKey)
+1. Visit a page containing the Drop-in UI (must include an amount, a destinationKey AND a redirectUrl OR onSubmit callback)
 2. Enter your Public Key
 3. Click Send payment to be taken to the confirmation page (don't close the page)
 4. Open your favourite lumens wallet and send a transaction containing the same details as listed on the confirmation page